Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Main results

 \subsection{Outline of the proof}

 We finally include a brief outline of the proofs to help the readers navigate.

-Firstly, in Proposition \ref{proposition - detequation }, the quantity of interest $\delta$ is expressed as the solution to equation \eqref{equation - deteq in strat}.
-As will be shown in the proof of Theorem \ref{theorem - CLT}, the asymptotic normality of $\delta$ follows from the asymptotic normality of the matrix $M$ appearing in \ref{proposition - detequation }.
+Firstly, in Proposition~\ref{proposition - detequation }, the quantity of interest $\delta$ is expressed as the solution to equation \eqref{equation - deteq in strat}.
+As will be shown in the proof of Theorem~\ref{theorem - CLT}, the asymptotic normality of $\delta$ follows from the asymptotic normality of the matrix $M$ appearing in Proposition~\ref{proposition - detequation }.

-The asymptotic normality of $M$ is established in Proposition \ref{proposition - M}-\ref{proposition - CLT of Mii}.
+The asymptotic normality of $M$ is established in Propositions~\ref{proposition - M}~to~\ref{proposition - CLT of Mii}.
 We first identify an appropriate centering for the matrix $M$ in \eqref{equation - decomposition of Mii}.
-Using this centering, we show in Proposition \ref{proposition - M} that the diagonal elements of $M$ can be approximated by certain bilinear forms defined in \eqref{equation - definition of A B}, at the scale of $o(T^{-1/2})$.
-Proposition \ref{proposition - CLT of Mii} obtains the asymptotic normality of $M$ by further reducing this approximation into a much simpler bilinear form, the asymptotic distribution of which is established in Proposition \ref{proposition - CLT for fii}.
+Using this centering, we show in Proposition~\ref{proposition - M} that the diagonal elements of $M$ can be approximated by certain bilinear forms defined in \eqref{equation - definition of A B}, at the scale of $o(T^{-1/2})$.
+Proposition~\ref{proposition - CLT of Mii} obtains the asymptotic normality of $M$ by further reducing this approximation into a much simpler bilinear form, the asymptotic distribution of which is established in Proposition~\ref{proposition - CLT for fii}.

 The results described above all rely on a collection of technical lemmas.
 Throughout the proofs, we often encounter bilinear forms involving resolvent matrices $R$ and $Q^{-1}$.
 We routinely approximate these resolvent matrices and the bilinear forms by certain expectations.
-In Lemma \ref{lemma - concentration of R}-\ref{lemma - conditional expectations} we establish the concentration of $R$ and $Q^{-1}$ around certain expectations, and in Lemma \ref{lemma - properties of Psi}-\ref{lemma - expectation of ABQ} we establish the concentration of bilinear forms involving $R$ and $Q^{-1}$.
+In Lemmas~\ref{lemma - concentration of R}~to~\ref{lemma - conditional expectations} we establish the concentration of $R$ and $Q^{-1}$ around certain expectations, and in Lemmas~\ref{lemma - properties of Psi}~to~\ref{lemma - expectation of ABQ} we establish the concentration of bilinear forms involving $R$ and $Q^{-1}$.